 Measuring Program Outcomes

 United Way's Indicators

-The application process for funding under the United Way of Washington County’s Financial Stability is now open.
-United Way is looking for programs that work with individuals and families to be stable and self-sufficient in the community.
-Specifically, program applications must address family sustaining employment and financial stability and household stability.
+The application process for funding under the United Way of Washington County’s Education Pillar is now open.
+United Way is looking for programs that help youth achieve academic goals and demonstrate the life skills necessary to become positive, contributing members of society.